-2. UC/CSU.

-UC/CSU has filed a lawsuit in Federal Court in San Francisco challenging our right to cause the utilities to serve their physical electricity requirements and seeking a mandatory injunction that we return their accounts to our direct service.
-The parties have settled and the case will be dismissed.
-(Lawyer: M. Smith, V. Sharp, B. Williams; Clients: D. Leff, M. Sunde; Outside Counsel: John Quinn and Bill Price of Quinn Emmanuel)

-3. California AG Subpoena.
+2. California AG Subpoena.

 The AG is seeking documents relating to EES’ re-sourcing of customers in February/March.
 Objections to the subpoena were delivered on June 25.
 A hearing on the objections has been set for August 27.
 (Lawyer.
-B. Williams; Client: EES; Outside Counsel: M. Molland of Brobeck, Phleger & Harrison)
+B. Williams; Client: EES; Outside Counsel: M. Kirby of Post Kirby Noonan & Sweat, M. Molland of Brobeck, Phleger & Harrison)

-4. Clinton Energy Management Services v.
+3 Clinton Energy Management Services v.
 Starghill Alternative Energy Corp.

-Starghill Alternative Energy Corp. and its principal, Walter Starghill, are in default in a contract to purchase gas for resale to two TXU/Chrysler Michigan plants.
-Notice of Default was sent to Starghill on June 8, 2001.
-The contract was terminated pursuant to the contract terms on June 18, 2001.
-The total amount due is approximately $5.5 million.
-Initial investigation suggests that Walter Starghill may have withdrawn $3 to $4 million from the lock box account without authorization from Clinton.
-The remaining funds have not yet been paid by TXU/Chrysler, as they have not been invoiced by Starghill.
-Counsel and Clinton reps met with the Assistant U.S. Attorney in Detroit on July 13, 2001.
-The U.S. Attorney has indicated he will assign this matter to the U.S. Postal Inspector’s office for investigation of potential federal criminal violations.
+Walter Starghill has withdrawn $3 to $4 million from a lock box account without authorization from Clinton.
+Bob Vote met with the Assistant U.S. Attorney in Detroit on July 13, 2001.
+The U.S. Attorney has indicated that he will assign this matter to the U.S. Postal Inspector’s office for investigation of potential federal criminal violations.
 (Lawyers: B. Williams, R. Vote; Client: Clinton; Outside Counsel: D. Zacks of Lewis & Mundy)

 4. San Diego Class Action Litigation (Hendricks).